 - Awards are made for an entire academic year or on a semester basis.

-- To be eligible, a student must be a degree seeking, classified student.
+- To be eligible, a student must be admitted into a UNM Valencia certificate or degree program.

 - UNM-Valencia Campus also honors the New Mexico Scholars scholarship through the Commission on Higher Education.